pyscf/pyscf.github.io/source/user/mcscf.rst

   mycas.kernel()

 :func:`fix_spin_` is an energy-penalty method.
-It may affect the efficiency and accuracy of CASCI and CASSCF algorithm.
-It should not be used unless the MCSCF program get difficulty to find the correct spin state.
+It may affect the efficiency and accuracy of the CASCI and CASSCF algorithms.
+It should not be used unless the MCSCF program has difficulties in finding the wanted spin state.

 In example :source:`examples/mcscf/02-cas_space_spin.py` and :source:`examples/mcscf/18-spatial_spin_symmetry.py.py`, you can find the